rishimullur/HW-SW-RAG/README.md

 # HW/SW-RAG

-### Repository for project details for Project for HW/SW Lab-2!
+### Repository for project details for Fuel Load Data Capturer in collaboration with Allen Institute for AI - For usage in forest environments to gather data on wildfire fuel estimations.

 #### Team Members - Ghea Suyono, Abhishek Singh, Rishi Mullur